curtislbyrd/D3tectConvert/README.md

 - Add a small caching layer for mappings or search results
 - Add integration tests for the JSON API

-When contributing, please avoid committing secrets and run `flake8`/formatting on your changes if applicable.

 ## License